There are only a finite number of excluded minors for the class of bicircular matroids: No excluded minor has rank greater than nine

 Let $N$ and $M$ be matroids on a common ground set $E$.
 We say that a set $Y \subseteq E$ is a \emph{disagreement set} if $r_N(Y) \neq r_{M}(Y)$.

-\begin{prop} If $Y$ is a minimal disagreement set for $N$ and $M$, then $Y$ is a circuit in one of $N$ or $M$ and an independant set in the other. \end{prop}
+\begin{prop} If $Y$ is a minimal disagreement set for $N$ and $M$, then $Y$ is a circuit in one of $N$ or $M$ and an independent set in the other. \end{prop}

-\begin{proof} Since these ranks of $N$ and $M$ disagree on $Y$, we may choose $C \subseteq Y$ so that $C$ is a circuit of exactly one of $N$ or $M$; let us say $C$ is a circuit of $N$.
-If $C$ is independant in $M$, then $C$ is a disagreement set.
-Since every subset of $C$ is independant in $N$ and $M$, $C=Y$ and we are done.
-Otherwise, $C$ is dependant in $M$, and so there is a subset $C'$ of $C$ so that $C'$ is a circuit of $M$.
+\begin{proof} Since the ranks of $N$ and $M$ disagree on $Y$, we may choose $C \subseteq Y$ so that $C$ is a circuit of exactly one of $N$ or $M$; let us say $C$ is a circuit of $N$.
+If $C$ is independent in $M$, then $C$ is a disagreement set.
+Since every subset of $C$ is independent in $N$ and $M$, $C=Y$ and we are done.
+Otherwise, $C$ is dependent in $M$, and so there is a subset $C'$ of $C$ so that $C'$ is a circuit of $M$.
 Since $C$ is not a circuit in both $N$ and $M$, $C'$ is a proper subset of $C$.
-Thus $C'$ is independant in $N$, and so $C'$ is a disagreement set properly contained in $Y$, a contradiction. \end{proof}
+Thus $C'$ is independent in $N$, and so $C'$ is a disagreement set properly contained in $Y$, a contradiction. \end{proof}